 - SP-C Controllers randomly going offline / online.
 Restarting the controller resolves the issue for a short period of time.

 - SP-C Controller ports showing TIME_WAIT when a netstat command is run.

 Security Expert Controller (SP-C)

 Under normal conditions an SP-C needs to update the Security Expert Server with new data.
 During this time the IP Socket of the SP-C is in a Waiting State, refusing to communicate to anyone else while waiting for an opportunity to upload.
 Once the controllers data has been uploaded to the server however the controller releases the IP Socket and it is open again to new communication.

 In an extremely small number of cases the SP-C controller goes into this waiting state as usual but then never comes out of that state, holding onto the IP Socket forever and blocking any further communication until the controller is power reset.

 This only affects a very small percentage of SP-C controllers running Microsoft Windows CE OS Version 16.

-In these extremely rare cases the first step is to identify that the affected controllers are indeed running OS Version16.
+In these extremely rare cases the first step is to identify if the affected controllers are indeed running OS Version16.
 For SP-C Firmware builds before 22.214.171.1241

 - Log into the controllers configuration web page.